underscoreio/essential-scala/src/pages/traits/modelling-data-with-traits.md

 ## Modelling Data with Traits

 With (sealed) traits and (final) case classes we have seen some of the most important features in Scala and the ones you will use most often in day-to-day programming.
 In this section we're going to look at how we can directly translate a data model into Scala code using traits and classes.
-In particular we're going to look at **is-a** and **has-a** relationships, **logical ors** and **logical ands**, and their translation in Scala.
-The type of data we will be created are called **algebraic data types**.
+In particular we're going to look at **is-a** and **has-a** relationships, **logical or** and **logical and**, and their translation in Scala.
+The type of data we will create are called **algebraic data types**.

 Our goal in this section is to see how to translate a data model into Scala code.
 In the next section we'll see patterns for code that uses algebraic data types.